Indra2108/GriyaV2/contents/about.md

 ## Site

-I wrote this personal website using plain HTML & CSS, except for my bookmarks, which are based on Hamish's bookmarking tool that use JavaScript for manipulating DOM.
+I wrote this personal website using 11ty (eleventy), except for my bookmarks, which are based on Hamish's bookmarking tool that use JavaScript for manipulating DOM.

 This site use two fonts, Amiri for arabic letter and Ysabeau for main text.